Exactlywb/binaryTrAMAGOCHI/README.md

 add     rsp, 8                                       ;pop rax
 ```

 As we can see we have the useless commands that put our number into stack and then get it back.
-Let's implement the function which handles this code in a proper way:
+Let's implement the function which handles this code in a proper
+:

 ```cpp
 bool PushNumPopRegOptimization (char* JITBuffer, InputByteCode* _byteCodeStruct) {